kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 In a first step we create a directory called `modules` and a sub sub-directory called `srvc-baseline`.

 In the directory `srvc-baseline` we create two files:
-- `srvc-baseline_variables.tf`: this file will create the variables for our module
+- `srvc_baseline_variables.tf`: this file will create the variables for our module
-- `srvc-baseline.tf`: this file contains the main script of the module
+- `srvc_baseline.tf`: this file contains the main script of the module

-Now we copy-and-paste the code from our `main.tf` file that takes care of the entitlements, service instance creation and the app subscriptions into the `srvc-baseline.tf` file (and save it), so that the `srvc-baseline.tf` file looks like this:
+Now we copy-and-paste the code from our `main.tf` file that takes care of the entitlements, service instance creation and the app subscriptions into the `srvc_baseline.tf` file (and save it), so that the `srvc_baseline.tf` file looks like this:

 ```terraform
 resource "btp_subaccount_entitlement" "alert_notification_service_standard" {